ntop/ntopng/doc/src/web_gui/alerts.rst

 Elasticsearch
 ~~~~~~~~~~~~~

-This endpoint is designed to send emails to `Elasticsearch <https://www.elastic.co/>`_.
+This endpoint is designed to send alerts to `Elasticsearch <https://www.elastic.co/>`_.
 The endpoint becomes available when ntopng is configured to dump flows to :ref:`FlowDumpElasticsearch` and it uses the *same Elasticsearch connection parameters* used to dump flows.

 .. note::